gnelsonpr6/Vehicle_image_recognition/README.md

    2.4 - inceptionv3.ipynb - inceptionv3 modeling \
    2.5 - simple_custom_model.ipynb - sample model, early trial run

-#### The presentation associated with this project cant be found here:
+#### The presentation associated with this project can be found here:
 https://docs.google.com/presentation/d/1E5p1trAnLmF0-o-N6YTQ0ROYW2ADP0io0OZ03yYTFZE/edit?usp=sharing

 #### Because the data files were too large to host on github, I have uploaded them to google drive and they are accessible here: